HappySeaFox/sail/FAQ.md

 ## How old is SAIL?

-SAIL is rebranded ksquirrel-libs rewritten in C, improved and with high-level APIs.
+SAIL is a rebranded ksquirrel-libs rewritten in C, improved, and enhanced with high-level APIs.
 Ksquirrel-libs was a set of C++ image codecs for the KSquirrel image viewer.
 See [http://ksquirrel.sourceforge.net](http://ksquirrel.sourceforge.net).

-Technically, SAIL (ksquirrel-libs) was founded in 2003 making it one of the oldest image decoding libraries.
+Technically, SAIL (ksquirrel-libs) was founded in 2003, making it one of the oldest image decoding libraries.

 ## Is SAIL cross-platform?

 Yes.
 It's written in pure C11 and is highly portable.
-However, only the Windows, macOS, and Linux platforms are officially supported.
+However, only Windows, macOS, and Linux platforms are officially supported.
 SAIL may or may not compile on other platforms.
-Pull requests to support more platforms are highly welcomed.
+Pull requests to support additional platforms are highly welcomed.

 ## What's the preferred way of installation?